A B E A C O N O F H O P E I N T H E G R E A T E S T T I M E O F N E E D,

 A charmer with his gilded tongue.

-Zoey knew better.
-Cullen's heart was warm, he filled the room with his personality and saved space for those he cared about most.
-His smile, always wide, forever offered jovial happiness, his arms, stayed open for those who wanted a dance.
+But, Zoey knew better.
+Cullen's heart was warm.
+He filled the room with his vibrant personality and saved space for those he cared about most.
+His smile, always wide, offered jovial happiness, while his arms stayed open for those who wanted a dance.

 Was the Celt lost to the land of Tir Na Nog?